ajdiaz/timeline/man/tl-tutorial.7.md

 This will add the account pointed by *pull_url* and internally you will name this account as *myfirstfollow*.
 Please note that this name is internally for you, and cannot be the same that other user use for the same account.

+If *crypto.auto-import* configuration value is set to *true* this command will also download keys from the remote in order to validate signatures and encrypt events.

 # SEE YOUR TIMELINE